How Much Does It Cost to Install Vinyl Siding?

 Mid-range vinyl siding installation

-With a mid-range budget, homeowners pay $10,000 to $20,000 for a vinyl siding installation.
+With a mid-range budget, homeowners pay $7,210 to $16,397 for a vinyl siding installation.

 The average homeowner can afford to side a 2,000 to 2,500-square-foot home with premium-grade siding that's more durable and weather-resistant.
-For a slightly smaller home, they can afford a designer-style siding that includes board and batten, vinyl shakes, or stone.
+For a slightly smaller home, they can afford designer-style siding that includes board and batten, vinyl shakes, or stone.

 Another option in the pricing category is to mix and match.
 For instance, if you have a larger home and can't afford the luxury designer styles, you can choose a premium siding for most of the house and use the luxury styles for embellishment.
-Here are a few examples.
+Here are a few examples:

 • Vinyl stone panels on the lower half of the walls with board and batten above